scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

    )

-It looks like the trajectory starts just post-launch in 1977, extends through the present and has predictions out into the future.
-As a first step, lets find the distance of Voyager 2 from Earth right now.
-We can use the ``Epoch.now`` static method to get the current time, and then use our TrajSet to request the state of Voyager 2 with respect to Earth at the current time.
+It looks like the trajectory starts just after launch in 1977, extends through the present, and has predictions out into the future.
+We can use our manager to request states at any time in this window.
+Lets find the distance of Voyager 2 from Earth right now.
+We can use the ``M.Epoch.now`` static method to get the current time, and then use our manager to request the state of Voyager 2 with respect to Earth at this time.

 .. code-block:: python